 Heather provides staff support for the Eastside Easy Rider Collaborative, the Eastside branch of the sub-regional Mobility Coalitions.
 She works alongside local stakeholders to improve mobility options and coordinates transportation-related education programs.
 Heather's efforts empower individuals and organizations with the necessary transportation tools, resources, and training for regional accessibility.

-Tracie Jones, Snoqualmie Valley Mobility Coordinator
+Lyn McCarthy, Snoqualmie Valley Mobility Coordinator

 Phone: 425-466-3442